- Search The Registry

 Wilson Roosevelt Jerman was from Seaboard, N.C., the son of Theodore Roosevelt Jerman, a farmworker, and Alice Plum.
-His granddaughter Jamila Garrett said, “as a child, he had no shoes and walked six miles to school at 12, he dropped out of school to work on a farm”.
-Jerman moved to Washington in 1955 and catered parties in Georgetown.
+His granddaughter Jamila Garrett said, “as a child, he had no shoes and walked six miles to school at 12; he dropped out of school to work on a farm”.
+Jerman moved to Washington in 1955 and catered for parties in Georgetown.

-Jerman is survived by four children, Joyce Garrett, Angela Davis, Linda Taylor and Christopher Jerman, as well as 12 grandchildren, Ms. Garrett said.
+Jerman is survived by four children, Joyce Garrett, Angela Davis, Linda Taylor, and Christopher Jerman, as well as 12 grandchildren, Ms. Garrett said.
 A fifth child, Dennis Jerman, died in 2011.
 Garrett described Jerman as a family man who appreciated service, particularly service to others.
 A photo of Jerman with former president Barack Obama and his wife Michelle Obama was included in “Becoming,” the former first lady's memoir.
-The photo of him in Obama’s book combined with Jerman’s overall legacy has helped the family cope with his loss, according to his granddaughter.
+The photo of him in Obama’s book, combined with Jerman’s overall legacy, has helped the family cope with his loss, according to his granddaughter.
 “I want the world to remember my grandfather as someone who was really authentic,” Garrett said.
 “Always being yourself.
-That’s what he taught our family, that’s what thrives throughout our family.
+That’s what he taught our family; that’s what thrives throughout our family.
 And that’s what we’ll continue to carry on, his legacy.”